 On the two sides of the fountain, there are statues of the elites of the Tang Dynasty.
 The development of Tang Dynasty in Chinese history is unparalleled.
 At that time, many elites of various fields emerged, including the famous poets and scholars such as Li Bai, Du Fu, Wang Wei, and Han Yu, outstanding calligrapher Huai Su, and the ‘King of Chinese Medicine’ - Sun Simiao etc. Besides, the delicate ground relievos show the excellent calligraphy work and the auspicious patterns of the Tang.
 Even the street lamp chimneys and the stone railings around are covered with well-known Chinese poems.

 East and West Pedestrian Streets

 Great Tang All Day Mall

-3. Taxi: It costs about CNY 20 from the Xian Railway Station to the Big Wild Goose Pagoda.
+3. Taxi: It costs about CNY 30 from the Xi'an Railway Station to the Giant Wild Goose Pagoda.

 Or, you can take a taxi to Bell Tower.
 The fare may be around CNY 20. ;)